 Only twin cabins currently available.

-• A host of Tour Directors shine a spectrum of lights on the history of this commanding waterway, its artistic and musical heritage
+• A host of Tour Directors shines a spectrum of light on the history of this commanding waterway, its artistic and musical heritage

 • Relax on board as we cruise alongside some of the most picturesque scenery the river has to offer

 international concert pianist and organist and classical music lecturer